Chromate and dichromate: Acid–base properties

 The chromate ion is the predominant species in alkaline solutions, but dichromate can become the predominant ion in acidic solutions.

-Further condensation reactions can occur in strongly acidic solution with the formation of trichromates, Cr3O10(2−), and tetrachromates, Cr4O13(2−).
+Further condensation reactions can occur in strongly acidic solution with the formation of trichromates, Cr3O_{10}(2−), and tetrachromates, Cr4O_{13}(2−).
 All polyoxyanions of chromium(VI) have structures made up of tetrahedral CrO4 units sharing corners.

-The hydrogen chromate ion, HCrO4−, is a weak acid:
+The hydrogen chromate ion, HCrO_{4}−, is a weak acid: